Vida Goldstein: Tour of England 1911

 Goldstein was invited to Eagle House whilst she was in England.
-She planted a holly tree and a plaque would have been made and her photograph was recorded by Colonel Linley Blathwayt.
+She planted a holly tree, and a plaque would have been made.
+A photograph of her planting the tree was taken by the owner, Colonel Linley Blathwayt.

-Her trip in England concluded with the foundation of Australia and New Zealand Women Voters Association, an organisation dedicated to ensuring that the British Parliament would not undermine suffrage laws in the antipodean colonies.
+Her trip in England concluded with the foundation of the Australia and New Zealand Women Voters Association, an organisation dedicated to ensuring that the British Parliament would not undermine suffrage laws in the antipodean colonies.
 Goldstein invited suffragette Louie Cullen to speak of her experiences in the London movement.

-She was quoted from the period as saying that woman represents "the mercury in the thermometer of the race.
-Her status shows to what degree it has risen out of barbarism."
-Australian feminist historian Patricia Grimshaw has noted that Goldstein, like other white women of her day, considered "barbarism" to characterise Australian Aboriginal society and culture; therefore Indigenous women in Australia were not believed to be eligible for citizenship or the vote.
+At that time, Goldstein was quoted as saying that woman represents "the mercury in the thermometer of the race.
+Her status shows to what degree it has risen out of barbarism".
+Australian feminist historian Patricia Grimshaw, has noted that Goldstein, like other white women of her day, considered "barbarism" to characterise Australian Aboriginal society and culture and, therefore, Indigenous women in Australia were not believed to be eligible for citizenship or the vote.

-Throughout the First World War Goldstein was an ardent pacifist, became chairman of the Peace Alliance and formed the Women's Peace Army in 1915.
-She recruited Adela Pankhurst, recently arrived from England as an organiser.
-In 1919 she accepted an invitation to represent Australian women at a Women's Peace Conference in Zurich.
-In the ensuing three-year absence abroad her public involvement with Australian feminism gradually ended, with the Women's Political Association dissolving and her publications ceasing print.
-She continued to campaign for several public causes and continued to believe fervently in the unique and unharnessed contributions of women in society.
-Her writings in later decades became decidedly more sympathetic to socialist and labour politics.
+Running for political office

+In 1902, Australian women won the right to vote in federal elections, so in 1903, Goldstein ran for parliament as an independent with the support of the newly formed Women's Federal Political Association, she was a candidate for the Australian Senate, becoming one of the first women in the British Empire to stand for election to a national parliament.
+She received 51,497 votes, winning 16.8 percent of the vote (nearly 5% of the total ballots) but failed to secure a Senate seat.
+The loss prompted her to concentrate on female education and political organisation, which she did through the Women's Political Association (WPA) and her monthly journal the Australian Women's Sphere.
+She stood for parliament again in 1910, 1913 and 1914; her fifth and last bid was in 1917 for a Senate seat on the principle of international peace, a position which lost her votes.
+She always campaigned on fiercely independent and strongly left-wing platforms which made it difficult for her to attract high support at the ballot.
+Her campaign secretary in 1913 was Doris Blackburn, later elected to the Australian House of Representatives.

+Publishing magazines

+Goldstein's writings appeared in various periodicals and papers of the time were influential in the social life of Australia during the first twenty years of the 20th century.
+She also published magazines related to suffrage and politics.
+The first was the Australian Women's Sphere, which she described as the "organ of communication amongst the, at one time few, but now many, still scattered, supporters of the cause".

+In 1909, having closed the Sphere in 1905 to dedicate herself more fully to the campaign for female suffrage in Victoria, she founded a second newspaper – Woman Voter.
+It became a supporting mouthpiece for her later political campaigns.